 What are the career opportunities that the Department for Exceptional Children has to offer?

-BOCES 2 is a supportive environment for individuals who want to change the world for exceptional young people while building rich and rewarding careers for themselves.
-We are looking for student-centered, life-long learners who firmly believe in the limitless capability and promise of our students.
-We currently have opportunities for:
+Monroe 2-Orleans BOCES is a supportive environment for individuals who want to change the world for exceptional young people while building rich and rewarding careers for themselves.
+We look for student-centered, life-long learners who firmly believe in the limitless capability and promise of our students.
+Opportunities include, but are not limited to:

-- Teachers for the Blind and Visually Impaired
+• Teachers of the Blind and Visually Impaired

 Who does Monroe 2-Orleans BOCES serve?

-BOCES 2 is an educational agency serving nine school districts in the New York State counties of Monroe and Orleans: Brockport, Churchville-Chili, Gates-Chili, Greece, Hilton, Holley, Kendall, Spencerport and Wheatland-Chili.
+Monroe 2-Orleans BOCES is an educational agency serving nine school districts in the New York State counties of Monroe and Orleans: Brockport, Churchville-Chili, Gates Chili, Greece, Hilton, Holley, Kendall, Spencerport and Wheatland-Chili.

 What do we offer our students?

-Our Department for Exceptional Children offers half-day and full-day classroom preschool programs, along with elementary, middle school, high school and transition classes limited to six, eight or twelve students supported by one teacher and one to two paraprofessionals.
+The Department for Exceptional Children offers half-day and full-day classroom preschool programs, along with elementary, middle school, high school and transition classes limited to six, eight or twelve students supported by a teacher and paraprofessional(s).
 Our programs are specifically designed to meet the needs of children with developmental, intellectual, learning, physical, emotional and/or behavioral disabilities, as well as children with autism and medical needs.

 Who are the students in our classes?